 - Jeera rice has a unique taste.
 I have added 1 tablespoon cumin seeds for 1 cup rice.
 But if you never had cumin seeds and are new to this taste, then you can start with 1 teaspoon cumin seeds and then increase the amount if you like the flavor.

 - If you want to get perfectly cooked rice grains that are not clumpy, sticky or cooked, then make sure to use the perfect rice-water ratio.
 The amount of water may also depend on the variety and type of rice.
 The rice packets usually have the details on how much water is required to cook rice in a pan or pressure cooker.
 So also make sure you check information on the backside of a rice packet you are using.

-- Long grain basmati rice is best for making jeera rice.
+- Long grain basmati rice is best for making this cumin rice recipe.
 So try to use only basmati rice if you want a fragrant and aromatic taste of jeera rice.

-- I like my jeera rice plain without any chilies or onions, but if you like you can also add some onions and green chilies to jeera rice, to amp up the flavors.
+- I like my jeera rice plain without any chilies or onions, but if you like you can also add some onions and green chilies to this cumin rice, to amp up the flavors.